limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 layout/scripts/jquery.flexslider-min.js
 ```

-Among the hyperlinks, two of them stood out:
+Among the hyperlinks, two of them stand out:

 * `?file=about.php`
 * `?file=research.php`

-Could there be a LFI  vulnerability?
-We'll see.
+Is that a hint of LFI vulnerability?

 ### Directory/File Enumeration

-Let's enumerate the site with `dirbuster` and see what we get.
+Let's fuzz the site with `dirbuster` and see what we get.

 ![dirbuster](/assets/images/posts/evilscience-walkthrough/evilscience-2.png)